East Texas A&M Lions women's volleyball

-The Texas A&M–Commerce Lions women's volleyball team (formerly the East Texas State Lions) is the women's intercollegiate volleyball program representing Texas A&M University–Commerce.
+The East Texas A&M Lions women's volleyball team (formerly the East Texas State Lions and the Texas A&M–Commerce Lions) is the women's intercollegiate volleyball program representing East Texas A&M University.
 The school competes in the Southland Conference (SLC) in Division I of the National Collegiate Athletic Association (NCAA).
 For the first 44 years of existence, they competed in the Lone Star Conference of Division II.
-The A&M–Commerce women's volleyball team plays its home games at the University Field House on the university campus in Commerce, Texas.
-The Lions have won two conference regular-season titles, an LSC tournament championship, and have appeared in the NCAA tournament on five occasions, three times during the tenure of head coach Kathy Goodlett (1983–89) and two under Craig Case.
-Beginning in 2023, the team will be coached by Joe Morales.
+The East Texas A&M women's volleyball team plays its home games at the University Field House on the university campus in Commerce, Texas.
+The Lions have won two conference regular-season titles, an LSC tournament championship, and have appeared in the NCAA tournament on six occasions, three times during the tenure of head coach Kathy Goodlett (1983–89) and three under Craig Case.

+The team is currently coached by Joe Morales.

 History

-Women's volleyball has been a varsity sport at A&M–Commerce (then East Texas State) since 1978, and the team has played in the LSC since it began sponsoring the sport in 1983.
+Women's volleyball has been a varsity sport at East Texas A&M (then East Texas State) since 1978, and the team has played in the LSC since it began sponsoring the sport in 1983.
 In 1980, the Lions finished the season as the National Association of Intercollegiate Athletics (NAIA) national runners-up.
 From its inception until 1982, the program competed in the NAIA under head coach Donna Tavener; that year, it began competing at the NCAA Division II level.

 The Lions were one of the strongest teams in the LSC during the 1980s, never finishing below fourth place in the conference under the guidance of head coach Kathy Goodlett between 1983 and 1989, and winning the conference regular-season title in 1986 and 1987 as well as the LSC tournament in 1986.
 The team also reached the NCAA Division II tournament quarterfinals in 1987, and advanced to the second round of the national tournament in the two subsequent seasons, 1987 and 1988.